 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

-Let's examine Deere's earnings and free cash flow:
+Let's examine Deere's earnings and free cash flow history:

 2. Return on equity and debt

-Farm and construction equipment isn't particularly susceptible to wholesale technological disruption.
+Farm and construction equipment isn't particularly susceptible to technological disruption.

 The Foolish conclusion

-If you'd like to stay up-to-speed on the top news and analysis on Deere or any other stock, add it to your stock watchlist.
-If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.
+So is Deere a Buffett stock?
+Perhaps.
+The company exhibits several of the quintessential characteristics of a Buffett investment: more-or-less consistent earnings, high returns on equity with fairly limited debt, a straightforward business, and reasonably tenured management.
+To stay up to speed on the top news and analysis on Deere or any other stock, simply add it to your stock watchlist.
+If you don't have one yet, you can create a watchlist of your favorite stocks.